Harvest-Dev/ng-walkthrough/README.md

 Does not work if no walkthrough is showed.
 - `WalkthroughComponent.walkthroughContinue()` : show and continue the current walkthrough.
 Does not work if no walkthrough is paused.
 - `WalkthroughComponent.walkthroughHasShow()` : if the a walkthrough is currently showing.
+- `WalkthroughComponent.walkthroughNext()` : to load the next walkthrough.
-- `WalkthroughComponent.walkthroughHasPause()` : if the a walkthrough is currently in pause.
+- `WalkthroughComponent.walkthroughPrevious()` : to load the previous walkthrough.

 ### Example